DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 Subscribing to the STP works in a very similar fashion to the original tickerplant.
 From the subscriber's perspective the subscription logic is backwardly compatible: it opens a handle to the STP and calls `.u.sub` with a list of tables to subscribe to as its first argument and either a null symbol or a list of symbols as a sym filter.
 The STP also supports a keyed table of conditions (in q parse format) and a list of columns that should be published.

 Whilst complex bespoke subscription is possible in the STP it is generally not recommended.
-Complex subscription filtering should be off loaded to a chained STP.
+Complex subscription filtering should be off loaded to a chained STP where appropriate.

 ```q
 // Subscribe to everything